LeftTwixWand/eShopOnWinUI/README.md

-# Inventory
+# eShopOnWinUI

-Inventory is a new version of [Microsoft Inventory sample](https://github.com/microsoft/inventorysample), built on WinUI 3, using DDD and Clean Architecture approach.
+eShopOnWinUI is a new version of [Microsoft Inventory sample](https://github.com/microsoft/inventorysample), built on WinUI 3, using DDD and Clean Architecture approach.

 The purpose of this repository is to demonstrate, how to build a modern desktop app, using latest technologies and architecture approaches.